leviathanbadger/cc-web-components/README.md

 The example page under `examples/basic-demo` will be served so you can experiment with the components during development.

+For a framework example, a basic React app lives under `examples/react-app`.
+Run `npm install` then `npm run dev` inside that directory to see the components used within React.

 Building the library outputs the bundled files to `dist/`:

 ```bash